What Is Meaning Makers?

-The two-part application process includes an online form and a letter of recommendation.
-The deadline for the 2016-17 program was February 29th 2016.
-To learn about applying for the 2017-18 program you can "like" The Hub: Young Adults UUs on Facebook, join our Young Adult / Campus Ministry listserve or circle back to check this webpage in the late fall of 2016.
+APPLY NOW!
+The two-part application process includes an online form (PDF for reference only) and a letter of recommendation.
+The priority deadline for the 2017-18 program is February 1, 2017.
+To receive information on the program and application process you can "like" The Hub: Young Adults UUs on Facebook, join our Young Adult / Campus Ministry listserv.

 Letter of Recommendation